Mike-Arnold/freecell/readme.md

 [Play the game](https://mike-arnold.github.io/freecell/)

 Middle-click to auto-send cards to foundations.
+Shift+scroll to undo/redo.

 There are four decks and four suits by default.
 Other values have not been extensively tested.